-1.14 In accordance with Coventry City Council, West Midlands Police and the Police and Crime Commissioner legal agreement, it is the intention to install the Longford Road, Bell Green

-Road and Burnaby Road this financial year.
-Subject to available funding, Sky Blue Way will also be progressed, but may not be operational until next financial year 2021/22.
+1.14 In accordance with Coventry City Council, West Midlands Police and the Police and Crime Commissioner legal agreement, it is the intention to install the Foleshill Road ASE scheme this financial year.
+The other schemes highlighted (with the exception of Sky Blue Way) will also be progressed this financial year.
+Sky Blue Way will be reassessed in the next financial year (2021/22).